FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 Fuchsia Software Development Kits (SDKs) contain tools, libraries, and headers that allow developers to target Fuchsia's APIs and ABIs.
 We refer to the API and ABI exposed to out-of-tree developers via SDKs as Platform Surface Area (PlaSA).
-Each SDK is paired with a set of CTS tests that exercise the surface area it exposes.
+Each SDK is paired with a set of CTF tests that exercise the surface area it exposes.
 The tests are available in both source and binary form.

 In order for this system to provide value, we must have a robust, complete set